Corey-Turner/SlidePuzzlePathfinder/README.md

 ### Game Modification
     Within py_slide.py there are multiple Constants to modify the game

-    BOARD_WIDTH - Determines the number of horizontal tiles BOARD_HEIGHT - Determines the number of vertical tiles WINDOW_WIDTH - Determines the width of the game window
+    SOLUTION_METHOD - Determines the pathfinding algorithm that will be used to solve the puzzle TEST_MODE - Used when testing functions to prevent failures from unloaded graphics BOARD_WIDTH - Determines the number of horizontal tiles BOARD_HEIGHT - Determines the number of vertical tiles WINDOW_WIDTH - Determines the width of the game window